KaniuBillows/traitor/docs/README.md

 the body is just a dictionary that all fields you want to update should be contained.

-the body allows follow fields:
+the body allows these fields as follows:

 - `name`
 - `execType` set execType: timing job for `0`  delay job for `1`